Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 * NaN values were checked in the dataframe for the columns end_lat and end_lng, these NaN values were replaced by the mean of each column.
 * Comparisons were made through statistics:

-### 4.1.
-Comparing between type of customers versus time length
+### **4.1.
+Comparing between type of customers versus time length***
-    - On average, casual users have a traveled time of 00h 21m 24.74s and annual members 00h 09m 46.51s
+* On average, customers have a traveled time of:
-    - On average, casual users have a bigger traveled time length by two times (~21 mins), compared to annual members (~10 mins).
-This could be depending on the distance traveled and/or the type of bike they used.
-    - Related to the previous result, on average, casual and annual members use the service for less than a day.
+    - Casual users = 21m 24.74s
+    - Annual members = 09m 46.51s
-### 4.2.
-Comparing between type of bikes versus time length
+### **4.2.
+Comparing between type of bikes versus time length**
-    - On average, the traveled time length is 00h 09m 46.51s for electric bikes, 00h 14m 18.06s for classic bikes and 02h 12m 22.62s for docked bikes.
+* On average, the traveled time length for each bike is:
-### 4.3.
+    - Electric bikes = 09m 46.51s
+    - Classic bikes = 14m 18.06s
+    - Docked bikes = 02h 12m 22.62s
+### **4.3.
+Comparing between type of customers versus distance traveled**
+* On average, customer have a distance traveled of:
+    - Casual users = 1.78km
+    - Annual members = 1.85km
+### **4.4.
+Comparing between type of bikes versus distance traveled**
+* On average, the distance traveled length for each bike is:
+    - Electric bikes = 1.92km
+    - Classic bikes = 1.71km
+    - Docked bikes = 2km

+At this point, we can tell a difference already between the type of customers and the types of bikes which is the main element in Cyclistic's service.
+All of these discoveries will be relevant to stablish the differences that can help casual users improve their experience in Cyclistic by becoming annual members.